UPPMAX/HPC-python/docs/day1/Matplotlib60min.rst

   .. tab:: HPC2N

-     If you use Matplotlib at the command line, after importing matplotlib, you will need to set ``matplotlib.use('Tkinter')`` in your script or at the Python prompt in order to view your plots.
+     If you use Matplotlib at the command line, you will need to load the module ``Tkinter`` and then, after importing matplotlib, set ``matplotlib.use('TkAgg')`` in your script or at the Python prompt in order to view your plots.

      Alternatively, you can use a GUI, either JupyterLab or Spyder, but you will still have to pre-load Matplotlib and any other modules you want to use (if you forget any, you'll have to close the GUI and reopen it after loading the missing modules) before loading either of them.
-The command to start Jupyter Lab after you load it is ``jupyter-lab``, and the Spyder launch command is `spyder3`.
-Unfortunately the only version of Spyder available is pretty old.
+The command to start Jupyter Lab after you load it is ``jupyter-lab``, and the Spyder launch command is ``spyder3``.
+The only version of Spyder available is pretty old, but the backend should work as-is.

      As of 27-11-2024, ``ml spider matplotlib`` outputs the following versions: